Pixailz/dot_mngr/README.md

 ## TODO

-1. split repo
+1. test if repo implementation is good
-1. once finished do:
+  1. might break in some edge cases
 1. the doc
 1. test suite
 1. workflows to update repo:
   1. split repo folder into githubs, referencing package as needed, provide with template, actions can update repo